dotnet/msbuild/README.md

 ----------------------------------------------------

 This toolchain is independent from the DNX-based .NET Core + ASP.NET Core 1.0 RC1 bits.
 If you are looking for .NET Core + ASP.NET Core 1.0 RC1 bits, you can find instructions on the http://get.asp.net/.
->>>>>>> Undoing documentation changes to include ubuntu16.04.
-Will add it back once we have VSO builds running happily and producing binaries for it.

 Docker
 ------